The Combo part

 Tempo can be controlled using a large button as well, and near that button, you also have an option to choose a drum sound from a selection of 17 different kits.
 They are either acoustic or digitally mastered sounds.
 What’s interesting is that you can also record your own drum performances and use the looper function to layer them all.

 The combo part comes with the functionality that allows this keyboard to function as an organ as well.
 You have a menu with 9 drawbars and a tenth bar used for the overall level.
-You can thus select the sound that you want your keyboard/organ to produce.Click to see the price on Amazon!
+You can thus select the sound that you want your keyboard/organ to produce.Buy from Amazon.com

 Although not a disadvantage per se, the drum and loop section is not something that helps this keyboard excel.
 The drum sounds are good and the TR-series sounds are well-received.
 Furthermore, the looper feature allows for 20 seconds of layering to create interesting grooves.
 However, these features don’t bring too much to the table and they feel basic.